Before-After Study of an Electronic Order Set for Reversal of Vitamin K Antagonist-Associated Intracerebral Hemorrhage.

 Neurosciences (Brain & Spine)

 Vitt, Jeffrey R; Do, Lynn V; Shah, Nirav H; Fong, Gary; Nguyen, Nicole Y; and Kim, Anthony S, "Before-After Study of an Electronic Order Set for Reversal of Vitamin K Antagonist-Associated Intracerebral Hemorrhage."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 107.